The best time to visit Venice. When is that? Spring? Autumn? or maybe winter is the best time to come to the floating city?

 Statistic average high 18° Celsius 64° Fahrenheit

 Now it’s getting colder.
 More wind and more rain.
-Often the biggest problem with the rains isn’t the high water but the wet Calli.
+Apart from the high tides, another thing to keep in mind is that water also falls from the sky.
 Venice isn’t flat and the pavement isn’t horizontal.
 If it rains, then puddles appear all over.
 Rubber boots or Gore-tex trekking shoes are perfect.
 Just to keep your feet dry and warm.

 What’s happening in November?

-The Art festival continues… But ends the 24th.
+The Art biennale continues… But ends the 27th.

 November 21.
 Feast of the Madonna della Salute.
 The city prepares itself for La Festa della Salute.
 This is as genuine and Venetian as you get, with the locals coming to the church of the Madonna della Salute over the provisional floating bridge from Giglio to Dorsoduro on the other side.
 The origin of the holiday is the Plague epidemic in 1630.
 On 22 October the Doge made a solemn vow to build a particularly grandiose temple and to hold mass in that temple every year as would his successors if the city had survived the disease.
 A promise kept to this day.